-There is no prohibition on dealing in assets of the Company by the Custodian or Investment Manager, or by any entities related to such parties, provided that such transactions are carried out as if effected on normal commercial terms negotiated at arms' length and are in the best interests of Shareholders.
-Permitted transactions between the Company and such parties are subject to (i) a certified valuation by a person approved by the Custodian (or the Directors in the case of a transaction involving the Custodian) as independent and competent; or (ii) execution on best terms on organised investment exchanges under their rules; or (iii) where (i) and (ii) are not practical, execution on terms the Custodian (or the Directors in the case of a transaction involving the Custodian) is satisfied conform to the principles set out above.
+There is no prohibition on dealing in assets of the Company by the Depositary or Investment Manager, or by any entities related to such parties, provided that such transactions are carried out as if negotiated at arms' length and are in the best interests of Shareholders.
+Permitted transactions between the Company and such parties are subject to (i) a certified valuation by a person approved by the Depositary (or the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary) as independent and competent; or (ii) execution on best terms on organised investment exchanges under their rules; or (iii) where (i) and (ii) are not practical, execution on terms the Depositary (or the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary) is satisfied conform to the principles set out above.
+The Depositary (or the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary) shall document how it has complied with (i), (ii) or (iii) above.
+Where transactions are conducted in accordance with (iii), the Depositary (or the Directors in the case of a transaction involving the Depositary or an affiliate of the Depositary) shall document its rationale for being satisfied that the transaction conformed to the principles outlined in this paragraph.

-There is no prohibition on the Custodian, the Administrator, the Investment Manager or any other party related to the Company acting as a "competent person" for the purposes of determining the probable realisation value of an asset of the Fund in accordance with the valuation provisions outlined in the "Determination of Net Asset Value" section below.
+There is no prohibition on the Depositary, the Administrator, the Investment Manager or any other party related to the Company acting as a "competent person" for the purposes of determining the probable realisation value of an asset of the Fund in accordance with the valuation provisions outlined in the "Determination of Net Asset Value" section below.
 Investors should note however, that in circumstances where fees payable by the Company to such parties are calculated based on the Net Asset Value, a conflict of interest may arise as such fees will increase if the Net Asset Value increases.
 Any such party will endeavour to ensure that such conflicts are resolved fairly and in the best interest of the Shareholders.

 In selecting brokers to make purchases and sales for the Company, the Company will require the Investment Manager to choose those brokers who provide best execution to the Company, with the exception of purchases and sales which are the subject of specific terms requested by an investor and consented to by the Company and the Investment Manager.
 In determining what constitutes best execution, the Investment Manager will be required to consider the over-all economic result of the Company, (price of commission plus other costs), the efficiency of the transaction, the broker's ability to effect the transaction if a large block is involved, availability of the broker for difficult transactions in the future, other services provided by the broker such as research and the provision of statistical and other information and the financial strength and stability of the broker.
-In managing the assets of the Company, the Investment Manager may receive certain research and statistical and other information and assistance from brokers.
+In managing the assets of the Company, the Investment Manager may receive certain research and statistical and other information and assistance from brokers who in some cases may be an affiliate of the Investment Manager.
 The Investment Manager may allocate brokerage business to brokers who have provided such research and assistance to the Company and/or other accounts for which the Investment Manager exercises investment discretion.
 The benefits provided under any soft commission arrangements must assist in the provision of investment services to the Company and any such soft commission arrangements must be disclosed in the periodic reports of the Company.